networknt/light-doc/content/service/oauth/service/code.md

         description: "The password for authorization code in clear text"
         required: false
         type: "string"
+      - name: "user_type"
+        in: "query"
+        description: "The type of user that drives authentication and authorization"
+        required: false
+        type: "string"
+      - name: "roles"
+        in: "query"
+        description: "User roles concat with a space for fine-grained authorization"
+        required: false
+        type: "string"
       - name: "state"
         in: "query"
         description: "to prevent cross-site request forgery"